- How to Make Brown Hair Ashy For the First Time

 - Dry your hair like you normally do.

-The silver/blue shade will offset any warmth and will instantly turn your brunettes locks back to your desired ashy tone.
-As an added benefit, the light setting lotion within the formula creates long-wearing, smooth, and frizz-free styles for days.
+The silver/blue shade will offset any warmth and will instantly turn your brunette locks back to your desired ashy tone.
+As an added benefit, the light-setting lotion within the formula creates long-wearing, smooth, and frizz-free styles for days.